 |Degree Field||Culinary arts or a program with similar training|

-Chefs may receive training from trade or vocational schools, colleges or culinary institutes.
+Training to become a chef is usually provided at trade or vocational schools, colleges, or culinary institutes.
 Some culinary arts programs have the advantage of also teaching the business and management skills useful for executive chef or restaurant owner positions.
-Courses that students in these programs may take include nutrition, culinary techniques, butchery, pastry preparation and regional or specialty cuisine topics.
-Undergraduate certificates and degree programs are the most common for this field.
+Courses to become a chef may take include nutrition, culinary techniques, butchery, pastry preparation, and regional or specialty cuisine topics.
+Undergraduate certificate and degree programs are the most common for this field.

 - Seek out internship opportunities.
 Some programs offer internships or cooperative education programs in which students can apply knowledge that they learn in the classroom in real-life settings.
 These programs can be great additions for students' resumes, as well as good opportunities to gain confidence in the kitchen.

+For some, the best chef study program is on-the-job experience.
 Those new to the culinary field will typically take entry-level kitchen positions as kitchen assistants or line cooks to gain work experience.
 After gaining several years of experience, they may be considered for promotions to chef positions.
 Another option for an aspiring chef is an apprenticeship program.
-The American Culinary Federation (ACF) offers apprenticeship programs that typically last 2-3 years and allow potential chefs to work full-time with experienced chefs.
+The American Culinary Federation (ACF) offers apprenticeship programs that typically last two to three years and allow potential chefs to work full-time with experienced chefs.

 Step 3: Get Certified